-- 192. Providers in England who opt to promote the NSS are required to review the parameters around creating their own marketing materials.4 - 193.
-If they want to providers can still create their own internal promotional materials, either by adapting the marketing materials supplied by Ipsos MORI or by creating their own artwork. - 194.
+- 153. Providers in England who opt to promote the NSS are required to review the parameters around creating their own marketing materials. - 154.
+Providers can create their own internal promotional materials, either by adapting the marketing materials supplied by Ipsos or by creating their own artwork. - 155.
 All results published via the data dissemination portal (hosted by Texuna) will be anonymised and provided in the form of statistical information only.
-For a provider to receive the open text comments, publication thresholds of a 50% response rate and 10 responses must be adhered to.
+For a provider to receive the open text comments, current publication thresholds of a 50% response rate and 10 responses must be adhered to.
 In rare circumstances it may still be possible for those working at a provider to identify individuals through their open text comments.
 For this reason, open text comments may not be quoted in marketing materials.

 These comments are largely for internal purposes only, to identify and develop activities for quality enhancement.
 Open text comments may be paraphrased in marketing materials, as long as they do not identify any individuals and are not attributed to the NSS.
-It is the providers responsibility to ensure that they comply with all GDPR laws and that the NSS data they receive from Texuna is processed in a way that ensures that specific students are not identified. - 195.
+It is the providers responsibility to ensure that they comply with all GDPR laws and that the NSS data they receive from Texuna is processed in a way that ensures that specific students are not identified.
+More information about the guidelines for providers on the use of published and unpublished NSS data in marketing and publicity materials can be found online at https://nss.texunatech.com/ui/login. - 156.
 In some cases, a student may make a comment in the open text questions in relation to their mental or physical wellbeing or share concerns about safeguarding.
 The OfS appreciates that providers may wish to connect with the student and offer support however the NSS privacy notice states that students will not be identifiable from the information the OfS shares with providers, including from the open text comments.
 The individual is expecting their information to be treated confidentially and that the comment will not be attributed to them.
-Therefore, Ipsos MORI and the OfS are unable to provide identifying information for the individual.
+Therefore, Ipsos and the OfS are unable to provide identifying information for the individual.
 In promoting the NSS, providers may want to increase awareness among students of the support and guidance available to them for wellbeing and safeguarding issues.
+The NSS privacy notice for students will also have new information for students on where to get further help and information.